 Choosing the right protein target for your proof-of-concept study

-In an ideal world, a POC study would be focused on a target of internal interest that would ensure a quick win, and one that is also likely to be successful with cryo-EM.
+In an ideal world, a POC study would be focused on a target of internal interest that would ensure a quick win, and one that is also likely to be successful with cryo electron microscopy.
 With this approach, the benefit could be two-fold: you could familiarize yourself with cryo-EM processes and generate highly desirable data along the way.

 However, if your first choice of target is particularly challenging for cryo-EM analysis, it might not be ideally suited to a POC study.
 Many highly desirable drug targets lack obvious starting places for both protein engineering and cryo-EM methodology and may require additional stabilization approaches during sample preparation.
 Alternatively, they may require intensive data processing and 3D reconstruction after data acquisition, which can create a major strain on your budget and compromise the feasibility of implementing a POC study.
 In this situation, you might decide to select an alternative target candidate that is more likely to be successful with cryo-EM without the need for additional sample manipulation.
 If you are focused purely on a specific target or target class, you might need to bypass the pilot study step and dive straight into a full cryo-EM project.

 The most suitable target candidates for a cryo-EM POC study are often:

 - Monodisperse, active, and stable proteins

 - Proteins with structurally characterized domains